froggy444/DTI-Project-Proposal/README.md

 # Project-Proposal-Coursepik
 Contains two Jupyter notebooks of descriptive statistics about my proposed project

-# Notebook-1 Course Demand and graduation rates
+# Notebook-1 Course Demand
-This notebook tends to explore the various courses that are in demand in each category Eg. Charts to describe popular courses in STEM
+This notebook tends to explore the various categorizes of courses that are popular, which states are have high admission rates

-Further it contains which universities are popular for those courses, graduation rates and employment statistics of gradautes

-# Notebook-2 Cost Analysis of popular courses
+# Notebook-2 Cost Analysis
-Exploring how students pay for their courses, financial aid recieved, average debt and monthly repayment value.
-Eg. Summary statistics about average cost of popular degree courses
+ This notebook shows the top universities and uncovers myth about "Expensive education" and "Quality"

 # Some intriguing results from the analysis:

-1.

-2.

-3.
+1. States with high admission rates may not be the best choice, their courses might not meet industry demands as top schools usually have high bar for admissions.

+2. Education in the top schools may not be the most expensive, top schools offer high academic credibility and their courses align with skills in demand in the industry.

+3. Most popular major is "Business" though STEM skills have higher demand in the industry, thus there is a need for a conscious effort in this direction.

 # Conclusion